 Apostille authentication for Finnish and US public documents is sufficient and no other measure of legalization is required (see: Apostille).
 In Finland the Apostille certificate is issued by the Notary Public at the Local Register Office.

 US J-1 Visa holders: no-objection statement can be obtained from the Embassy of Finland in Washington D.C. as a notarial certificate (fee applies).
 On the statement it can be stated, that Finland does not object releasing a visa applicant of a two-year foreign residence requirement of Section 212 (e) of the Immigration and Nationality Act.
-The following documents are required for a statement: a notarized copy of the person's passport ID page, a notarized copy of the person's US visa (J1), address of the applicant, a letter explaining why she/he is requesting a waiver for the 2-year requirement to return home (=statement of reason) and a service fee.
+The following documents are required for a statement: a notarized copy of the person's passport ID page, a notarized copy of the person's US visa (J1), address of the applicant, a letter explaining why she/he is requesting a waiver for the 2-year requirement to return home (=statement of reason), case file number acquired from the State Department, and a service fee.
 The Embassy sends the statement to the Waiver Review Division of the Visa Services of the US State Department which sends the references directly to the US Citizenship and Immigration Services (USCIS) for the decision making.
 USCIS informs the applicant in writing.
 More information: US Department of State

 In Finland, pension provision consists of the employment-based earnings-related pension and the residence-based national pension.
 The employment-based pension is achieved during the time of active participation in working life.
 The residence- based pension provides minimum security for those, who do not receive employment-based pension or whose pension is very low.

 Further information on earnings-related pension can be obtained from the Central Pension Security Institute www.etk.fi or www.tyoelake.fi.
 Further information on the national pension can be obtained from the Social Insurance Institution (KELA): www.kela.fi.